-This moist and chocolaty gluten-free chocolate raspberry cake is the ultimate birthday cake!
+This moist and chocolaty gluten free chocolate layer cake with raspberries is the ultimate birthday cake!

 It is still birthday month in our house, just about everyone has a summer birthday!
 That means lots of cake like this gluten free chocolate layer cake.